idodov/pixoo64-media-album-art/README.md

         clock: True                                # Show clock top corner
         clock_align: Right                         # Clock align - Left or Right
         tv_icon: True                              # Shows TV icon when playing sound from TV
+        lyrics: False                              # Show lyrics if avalible.
+In this mode the show_text fetures will disabled
         show_text:
             enabled: False                         # Show media artist and title
             clean_title: True                      # Remove "Remaster" labels, track number and file extentions from the title if any